This is not a blog post. This is an investigation.

 The "Richard Hanson" identity contradicts itself across platforms:

-And then the metadata gives it all away.
+The metadata further gives it away.
 The "Mr Mobile Mechanic Pros of Orlando" page on mrmobilemechanic.net embeds geo coordinates 30.6875941, -88.112331 in its structured data.
 Those coordinates are not in Orlando.
 They are in Mobile, Alabama — the same city where Jason Wyrosdic lives.
 Someone was sitting in Mobile, AL when they built the "Orlando" page and forgot to update the GPS coordinates.

 The Mobile, AL page on the same site lists a business address of 530 Providence Park Dr E, Mobile, AL 36695.
 The zip code — 36695 — is the same zip code as Jason Wyrosdic's residential address on Berwick Court.
 Same neighborhood.
 Same zip.
 Same person.